Global Rule

 Can read directly from UI elements

-Keep your application secure
+Keep your application secure.

-Remember the Snap rules you write for your configurator or scene are executed in one of two places: Server-side or local.
-Consider the best location for your code to balance needs for security and speed.
+Remember the Snap rules you write for your configurator or scene are executed in one of two places: either server-side within the cloud, or client-side within the user's browser.
+Consider the best location to balance needs for security and speed.

-These rules are processed on the user's workstation, tablet, or mobile phone.
-Because the are local to the user, they are very fast and responsive.
-However, it is possible for some users to look at the code within the rule.
-Local rules are the best place for code which runs often, needs to be fast, and does not contain sensitive calculations.
+Most other code is processed within the web browser on the user's device.
+Local to the user with no network latency, client-side code is fast and responsive.
+However, it is not as secure: some users could expose the logic or comments within the rule, as they can with any client-side javascript.
+Local rules are the best place for code which runs often, needs to be fast, and does not contain sensitive calculations or comments.

 Snap rules run in a specific order, and in response to specific events.
 Learn more about rule execution order.